Skip to content

 --tier standard

-Pause and predict: Traditional iptables evaluate rules sequentially, meaning latency increases as you add more services.
+Stop and think: Traditional iptables evaluate rules sequentially, meaning latency increases as you add more services.
 How does Cilium’s eBPF approach change this scaling dynamic when a cluster grows from 100 to 10,000 services?

 FeatureKubenetAzure CNICNI OverlayCNI + Cilium